Owner's consent for a development application

 - Any additional attachments, as requested

-DA Form 1 and a guide to completing the form are available from the Department of State Development, Manufacturing, Infrastructure and Planning.
+DA Form 1 and a guide to completing the form are available from the Department of State Development, Infrastructure, Local Government and Planning.

 To avoid processing delays, read the forms carefully and include all required information.